stringandstickytape/MaxsAiStudio/README.md

 - The application now includes a feature to automatically update the readme based on the latest GitHub diff.
 - This feature can be accessed through the new "Specials" menu.

+### 16. Text-to-Speech (TTS)

+- AI responses can be read aloud using Windows TTS.
+- This feature can be toggled on/off in the settings.

 This AI conversation tool provides a comprehensive environment for interacting with AI models, managing conversations, and organizing your AI-assisted work.
 By utilizing its various features, users can efficiently conduct and manage complex AI conversations across multiple topics and models.